How to use Sudo on Debian

 Question: Is Sudo available in Debian?

-Question: How to install Sudo?
+Question: How do I install Sudo?

-Question: How do you set up Sudo?
+Question: How do I set up Sudo?